Just Me Travel

 Men in colourful robes sit on a wooden pole fence, with saddled horses behind them.A UNIQUE MONGOLIA HORSE FESTIVAL SHOWCASES IMPRESSIVE HORSE-RIDING TALENT (2023 Updated)

 Attending a local horse festival in Mongolia is a must.
-Read my postcard to home to learn about the extraordinary horseback skills I saw.
+Read my Postcard to Home to learn about the extraordinary horseback skills I saw.

 A person is fossicking for dinosaur fossils along an escarpment of the Flaming Cliffs in Mongolia's Gobi Desert.DINOSAUR FOSSIL HUNTING IN MONGOLIA’S GOBI DESERT AT THE FLAMING CLIFFS (2023 Updated)